vannio/rock-paper-sizzle/README.md

 #### Installation
 1. Clone this repo
 1. Change the working directory with `cd`
+1. Install Mocha, the testing framework, by running `npm install -g mocha`
-1. Install the dependencies by running `bundle install && npm install`
+1. Install the rest of the dependencies by running `bundle install && npm install`

 #### Tasks
 - Start test suite — `npm test`